joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/21/us/iran-us-peace-deal-nuclear-program-threats.html

 **How Trump’s Fragile Agreement With Iran Is Shaping the Midterms**\
 `Democrats say the president started an economically painful war that resulted in nothing positive.
-Republicans are showing some signs of relief at falling gas prices.`\
+Republicans are more divided, even as they show some signs of relief at falling gas prices.`\
 https://www.nytimes.com/2026/06/21/us/politics/trump-iran-agreement-midterms.html

 **While the World Scrambles for Oil, China Sits on Full Tanks**\